jdrichardsappacad/authenticate-me-nothunk/part-1-backend.md

 later on.
 These two cookies work together to provide CSRF (Cross-Site Request Forgery) protection for your application.
 The `XSRF-TOKEN` cookie value needs to be sent in the header of any request with all HTTP verbs besides `GET`.
-This header will be used to validate the `_csrf` cookie to confirm that that the request comes from your site and not an unauthorized site.
+This header will be used to validate the `_csrf` cookie to confirm that the request comes from your site and not an unauthorized site.

 Now that you set up all the pre-request middleware, it's time to set up the